-There is not one answer to fit all data sets.
+There is not grid spacing or resolution to fit all data sets.
 The grid spacing to choose will depend entirely on the spatial distribution of the data and your personal preference.

 The default grid resolution is 100 grid lines in the longest direction.
 Increasing this may help if you have very dense data or data points very close together.